Making A Claim Following An Assault In The Workplace

 In most cases, a personal injury claim following a workplace assault is approached in a similar fashion to any other claim.
 If your employer was liable for the incident, by not providing protection despite the foreseeable risk, they will be held responsible and the compensation claim will be made against your company.

 In 1964, The Criminal Injuries Compensation Authority was established to manage any personal injury claims which arise as a result of criminal injury in Britain.
-If the assault was no fault of your employers, it is the CICA who will pay out to a successful claimant.
+If the assault was not the fault of your employers, it is the CICA who will payout to a successful claimant.

 The CICA scheme will even pay out compensation if the offender has not been identified, caught or convicted.
 However, you are likely to know the individual who is responsible if assaulted in the workplace.

 Even if your employer didn’t directly initiate an assault in the workplace, they could still be responsible.
 There are many different situations where an employer can be found liable.
 Common examples are:

 If you were left to work alone or in an environment that was dangerously understaffed, you may have been put in jeopardy of assault or attack.
 Prison officers, carers and security guards dealing with challenging behaviour may be most at risk of this happening.

 If your employer was aware of an individual’s past record of violent behaviour (whether they are another employee, client or patient) and did not provide adequate protection against them, they could be liable.
 Also, if your workplace has previously been vulnerable to attack (such as a robbery) and no extra security measures have been introduced, your employer may be liable for injury following a second incident.